diquinnyonk/WpclassMVC/README.md

 // mvc app ////////////////////
 include( 'app/bootstrap.php');
 ```

+Next go to permalinks in your admin and ensure any checkbox is ticked other than default.
+In other words dont have the top one (http://wordpress-site/?p=123) checked.

 thats it, its installed!

 (please note if last slash issue not resolved then amend .htaccess with code at bottom of this readme under known issues).